 We treat children from all 50 states and from around the world.

 Donation breakdown and charity rating

 The majority of funds needed to operate and sustain St. Jude must be raised from our generous supporters.

 82 cents of every dollar received from donations, research grants, insurance recoveries and investment returns goes to support the current and future needs of St. Jude.

 See how donations to St. Jude are used.

 ... could help cover about two-thirds of the cost of one day of chemotherapy*

-Treatments invented at St. Jude have helped push overall survival rates for childhood cancers from 20 percent when the hospital opened in 1962 to more than 80 percent today.
+Treatments developed at St. Jude have helped push overall survival rates for childhood cancers from 20 percent when the hospital opened in 1962 to more than 80 percent today.

 ... could help cover the cost of the daily room rate of the ICU*

 The Intensive Care Unit at St. Jude has twice been recognized with the Beacon Award for Critical Care Excellence given by the American Association of Critical-Care Nurses.
 In 2009, the St. Jude ICU became Tennessee’s first ICU to win the honor.